 I’ve written a LOT on this site about online writing jobs for beginners.
-I’ve done a beginner’s guide to freelance writing, listed tips to improve writing skills, and recently I wrote a rather blunt guide to the realities of setting up as a freelance writer with no experience.
+I’ve done a beginner’s guide to freelance writing, and listed tips to help you improve your writing skills.
+I also recall writing a rather blunt guide to the realities of setting up as a freelance writer with no experience.

-What they asked me to do was to lay out exactly what I would do if I was starting from scratch as a freelance writer.
+Several readers asked me to lay out exactly what I would do if I was starting from scratch as a freelance writer.
 So that’s what I’ve put down in this article in a step by step format.

 What I like about this particular online writing jobs for beginners article is that it’s not only what I would do, but it’s also based on exactly what I did.
-A little over ten years ago I was just starting out myself, and I’m delighted everything went well enough that I’m now being asked to advise others who wish to do the same.
+Over ten years ago I was just starting out myself, and I’m delighted everything went well enough that I’m now being asked to advise others who wish to do the same.

 A couple of important points before I start:

 - This is only a skeleton list of what I’d do, and in what order.
 I’ve linked out to lots of further reading and suggested resources, but I could (quite literally) write an entire book if I fleshed out every point in full.
 There’s so much more advice on freelance writing on this website and beyond, so you should find it easy to find more information on each point.